drozdovapb/Paracottus_knerii_transcriptome/README.md

 Downloaded `MW732164` (the reference mitochondrial genome sequence for this species).

 ```
+# if you are trying to reproduce the code, please unpack GLBE01.1.fsa_nt (gzipped to save space)
 cd ./03_annotation/
 exonerate --query Pkn_ref_mt.fa --target ../02_assembly/GLBE01.1.fsa_nt --bestn 10 >>mt_in_Pkn.exonerate.out
 ```